 Also of interest is that Augusta has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Augusta doesn't have a public transportation system that people use for their commute.
+Augusta is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Augusta is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.32% of adults 25 and older in the city have at least a bachelor's degree.